-Dr. Duncan, Dr. Scharf, Dr. Tolstunov, Dr. Morrow, and Dr. Robert are all board-certified oral surgeons.
+Dr. Duncan, Dr. Scharf, Dr. Tolstunov, and Dr. Morrow are all board-certified oral surgeons.
 Drs.
-Patwardhan, Morrow, and Robert are members of highly prestigious medical and dental organizations, and the entire team here at 7x7 Dental Implant & Oral Surgery Specialists are highly qualified to handle all of your oral surgery needs while upholding the highest standards of patient care and satisfaction.
+Patwardhan, and Morrow are members of highly prestigious medical and dental organizations, and the entire team here at 7x7 Dental Implant & Oral Surgery Specialists are highly qualified to handle all of your oral surgery needs while upholding the highest standards of patient care and satisfaction.

 Many patients are referred to oral surgeons by their dentist when treatment falls out of their normal scope of practice.
 This includes dental implants, wisdom teeth removal, tooth extractions, facial trauma treatment, jaw surgery, and more.